 In a case of perfect timing, I received this post from Christina just as I was packing to take my family on a modified camping trip.
 Her son, Robby, is nearly the exact same age as my little guy.
 I already know we disagree on a couple points, but I LOVE her very strong opinions nonetheless.

-Here are three of my favorite tips:
+Here are three of my favorite tips for camping with toddlers:

 Put boots on over footed pjs at night.
 This way your kid’s pjs don’t get ruined by all the dirt.